When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Introduction

+We call a node a \underline{hole} if it has no agent, and call a node a \underline{multinode} if at least two agents are present at that node.

 \textbf{Agent}: We consider $k$ agents to be present arbitrarily at safe nodes of the graph $G$ in the initial configuration.
 Each agent has a unique identifier assigned from the range $[1,\,n^c]$, where $c$ is a constant.
 Each agent knows its ID but is unaware of the other agents' IDs.
 Agents are not aware of the values of \( n \), \( k \), or \( c \) unless stated otherwise.
 The agents are equipped with memory.
-An agent residing at a node, say $v$, in round $r$ knows $\deg(v)$ in the footprint $G$ and all associated ports corresponding to node $v$ in $G$; however, the agent does not understand if any incident edge of node $v$ is missing in $\mathcal{G}$ in round $t$.
-To be more precise, agent $a_i$ currently at node $v$ at round $r$ does not know the value of $\rho(e_v,r)$, where $e_v$ is an edge incident at node $v$.
-Such a model has been considered in \cite{GOTOH_2021}.\\
+An agent residing at a node, say $v$, in round $r$ knows $\deg(v)$ in the footprint $G$ and all associated ports corresponding to node $v$ in $G$.
+We call the initial configuration of agents \underline{rooted} if all $k$ agents are co-located at a node; otherwise, we call it \underline{scattered}.

-\textbf{Communication model:} We consider two communication models: (i) face-to-face (f-2-f) communication~\cite{Augustine_2018}, meaning agents can only communicate if they are co-located at the same node, and (ii) global communication~\cite{Ajay_dynamicdisp}, allowing agents to exchange messages regardless of their positions in the network.\\
+\textbf{Communication model:} We consider two communication models: (i) face-to-face (f-2-f) communication~\cite{Augustine_2018}, meaning agents can only communicate if they are co-located at the same node, and (ii) global communication~\cite{Ajay_dynamicdisp}, allowing agents to exchange messages regardless of their positions in the network.

 \textbf{Visibility model:} We use three types of visibility models: 0-hop visibility, 1-hop visibility and full visibility.
 In the 0-hop visibility~\cite{Augustine_2018}, an agent at a node \( v \in \mathcal{G} \) can see the IDs of agents present at \( v \) in round \( r \), as well as the port numbers at \( v \), but nothing beyond that.
 In the 1-hop visibility model~\cite{Agarwalla_2018}, an agent \( a_i \) at node \( v \) can also see all neighbors of \( v \), including the IDs of agents (if any) at those neighboring nodes.
 Let \( e_v \) be an edge incident to node \( v \).
 In the 0-hop visibility model, agents cannot determine the value of \( \rho(e_v, r) \) at the beginning of round \( r \).
 In contrast, under the 1-hop visibility model, they can determine this value at the beginning of round \( r \).
 In full visibility, at round $r$, the agent can see $\mathcal{G}_r$ as well as agents' positions in $\mathcal{G}_r$.